ThienVie/thienviet12/README.md

  A: Thank you for the question.
 I am happy to help someone.
 That is all. :D

-* Q: Which python version does it work?
+* Q: Which python version does your python program in the repository works?

- A: I think 3.9
+ A: 3.9

 * Q: Why don't you use liceses?